-- (48) Like EFRAG, we agree with the proposals regarding the presentation in profit or loss of the effects of hedge accounting for groups of items. - (49) However, similarly to EFRAG, we disagree with the way gains or losses from fair value hedges are proposed to be presented as it is complex and does not reflect the risk management substance of such transactions.
-We support the aggregation of all fair value changes into a single item in the statement of financial position and providing details in the notes. - (50) Furthermore, preparers should be encouraged to provide more detailed disclosures when hedged net positions are so significant that separate presentation becomes relevant for proper understanding of their financial position and risk management practices.
+- (47) We agree with the proposals regarding the presentation in profit or loss of the effects of hedge accounting for groups of items. - (48) However, we disagree with the way gains or losses from fair value hedges are proposed to be presented as it is complex and does not reflect the risk management substance of such transactions.
+We support the aggregation of all fair value changes into a single item in the statement of financial position and providing details in the notes. - (49) Furthermore, preparers should be encouraged to provide more detailed disclosures when hedged net positions are so significant that separate presentation becomes relevant for proper understanding of their financial position and risk management practices.